thomsoe/labs-and-ctfs/README.md

 # Labs and CTFs
-Here is a repository for all my labs and CTF challenges s that I made.
+Here is a repository for all my labs and CTF challenges that I've made.